-The "Anchorage" as used in this Ordinance shall include-all tidal waters of the Town of Freeport, excluding all tidal waters within 300 yards of Bustins Island Village Corporation.
-Tidal waters extend to the mean high tide line.

-The Harraseeket River Anchorage is that portion of the anchorage upstream from a line drawn between Stockbridge Point and Moore Point running through Pound of Tea Island, including Staples cove and all waters to the north and east thereof to the head of navigation at Porter's Landing and Mast Landing.
+- 1.-The "anchorage" as used in this Ordinance shall include-all tidal waters of the Town of Freeport.
+Tidal waters extend to the mean high tide line. - 2.
+The Harraseeket River anchorage is that portion of the anchorage upstream from a line drawn between Stockbridge Point and Moore Point running through Pound of Tea Island, including Staples cove and all waters to the north and east thereof to the head of navigation at Porter's Landing and Mast Landing.